Small Group Walking Tours

 Gemma Kedwell Jan 2017

 These are members of the Footguards, one of five regiments that guard Buckingham Palace.
 You can tell which regiment is which by the coloured flashes that they wear in their bearskin hats.
 The gentleman in this picture is wearing the red of the Coldstream Guards.
-The hats are real bear skin, a few years ago they did tried a synthetic hat but it did not work very well and so they reverted to real skins.
+The hats are real bear skin, a few years ago they tried a synthetic hat but it did not work very well and so they reverted to real skins.
 They are some of the most prestigous regiments in the British army and have colourful histories.
-If you are interested visit their small museum, The Guards Museum next-door to Buckingham Palace.
+If you are interested visit The Guards Museum next-door to Buckingham Palace.

 It's an exciting place London and the heart of it is Whitehall, the focus of these tours.
 Where else could you stand in the shadow of Big Ben and walk in the footsteps of James Bond, meet the pelicans in the old Royal Gardens and see the site of the Ministry of Magic from the Harry Potter films.
 It's all here on this thousand year old road.
 Make the most of your holiday and take a stroll through the streets of power with our Whitehall walk.